Photo of Michael Kranzlein

 Fritz Family Fellow (Summer 2021–May 2023)

-In the summer of 2021, I was honored to be nominated as a Fritz Family Fellow.
+In the summer of 2021, I was honored to be nominated and selected as a Fritz Family Fellow.
 This fellowship is a collaborative research program at Georgetown that focuses on technology and its impacts on society.
-My fellowship was renewed in 2022, and I continued my work with Nathan Schneider, Kevin Tobia, and Lisa Singh to develop a first-of-its-kind corpus for studying legal metalanguage and statutory interpretation as well as accompanying transformer-based classifiers.
+My fellowship was renewed in 2022, and I continued my work with Nathan Schneider, Kevin Tobia, and Lisa Singh to develop a first-of-its-kind corpus, CuRIAM, for studying legal metalanguage and statutory interpretation.

 Internship at EY (Summer 2019)

-I first got to explore my interest in legal NLP during the summer of 2019, where I worked as an AI Science Intern at EY's AI Lab alongside a talented team of research scientists and engineers in Palo Alto, CA. During my time at EY, I researched and prototyped new methods for attention-based information extraction from legal documents.
+I first got to explore my interest in legal NLP during the summer of 2019, where I worked as an AI Science Intern at EY's AI Lab alongside a talented team of research scientists and engineers in Palo Alto, CA. During my time at EY, I researched and prototyped new methods for attention-based information extraction from commercial real estate contracts.

 Groups